 PhishLabs continuously mines this intelligence to proactively detect phishing campaigns early in the attack cycle.
 By integrating Agari’s collected intelligence, PhishLabs can identify threats and take immediate action to disrupt them using automated kill switches and preferred escalation integrations.
 PhishLabs also uses Agari’s artificial intelligence capabilities to pursue the mitigation of underlying campaign infrastructure to further disrupt phishing attempts, leading to the deterrence of future attacks.

-By combining best-of-breed services, HelpSystems’ Customer Phishing Protection bundle from Agari and PhishLabs significantly reduces the complexities associated with stopping phishing campaigns and helps enterprises achieve end-to-end phishing protection through a trusted partnership and seamless integration.
+By combining best-of-breed services, HelpSystems’ Customer Phishing Protection product pack from Agari and PhishLabs significantly reduces the complexities associated with stopping phishing campaigns and helps enterprises achieve end-to-end phishing protection through a trusted partnership and seamless integration.